Benny Leonard: Bout with Willie Jackson, and other WWI benefits, 1918

-In a four round newspaper decision at New York's shrine to boxing, Madison Square Garden, on July 16, 1918, he defeated Jewish boxer Willie Jackson.
-Jackson was born Oscar Tobin on the Lower East side of New York, as was Leonard.
+In a four-round newspaper decision at New York's shrine to boxing, Madison Square Garden, on July 16, 1918, he defeated Jewish boxer Willie Jackson.
+Jackson was born Oscar Tobin on the Lower East side of Manhattan, as was Leonard.
 In the well publicized Army benefit that raised $20,000 to buy soldiers athletic equipment, Leonard took criticism and boos among the audience for not unleashing his best punching against his highly rated lightweight opponent.
 In other benefits Leonard had also been reluctant to risk injury to his hands, or bring excessive injury in a match that served the community.
 Regardless, as was his habit, his boxing showed careful strategy, speed, and exceptional reflexes and interested most among the record crowd in the Garden.
 Leonard appeared far superior to Jackson in frequency of punches, defenses, and speed.
 He moved easily against Jackson, but threw lefts and rights at will.
 Leonard staged a total of four exhibition bouts in 1918 to raise war bonds for America's efforts in WWI.

 On September 23, 1918, Leonard fought a draw with future British World Welterweight Champion (BBOC) Ted Kid Lewis, another Jewish champion, before an exceptionally large crowd of 20,000 for the World Welterweight Title in Newark, New Jersey.
 Lewis fought cautiously for the first six rounds but opened up in the seventh and the eighth.
 The prestigious New York Times and New York Tribune considered the fight a draw, though a few newspapers believed Leonard had won.
 One reporter considered the bout farcical and lacking traditional boxing technique.
 The Lincoln Star, as did other papers, gave Leonard the edge five rounds to two, but noted that the bout had no knockdowns or much hard punching.

-In an early win on January 13, 1919, Leonard defeated Harlem Eddie Kelly in a sixth round newspaper decision in Philadelphia.
+In an early win on January 13, 1919, Leonard defeated Harlem Eddie Kelly in a sixth-round newspaper decision in Philadelphia.
 Leonard was given four of the six rounds, with Kelly taking only the first.
 Harlem Eddie was given severe punishment by Leonard throughout the match.
 Kelly fought top lightweight talent, but usually not with a winning record.

-Leonard soundly defeated Portland Jewish lightweight Joe Benjamin on the evening of January 31, 1919 in a four round newspaper decision in San Francisco.
+Leonard soundly defeated Portland Jewish lightweight Joe Benjamin on the evening of January 31, 1919 in a four-round newspaper decision in San Francisco.
 In the opinion of the San Francisco Chronicle, Leonard could have ended the bout at any time.
 Showing fear, Benjamin backed away often, with Leonard inserting his left frequently in the first two rounds, but by the third, Leonard was fully in control but refrained from putting Benjamin down.
 By the fourth, there was so little interaction between the boxers, that many in the crowd disapproved.
 Benjamin would fight many highly rated lightweights, and in his later career would win against them with frequency.